2 Why LinkedIn?

 2.5 For Teaching-Focused Academics

 Teaching innovations deserve audiences beyond your own institution.
-When you develop an effective assessment approach, create useful resources, or solve a common pedagogical problem, others could benefit from knowing about it.
+When you develop an effective assessment approach or create useful resources, others could benefit from knowing about it.
 LinkedIn provides a way to share this work with educators across institutions and sectors.

-LinkedIn also connects you with people outside traditional academic networks such as learning technologists, educational developers, trainers in professional contexts, and others working on similar problems in different settings.
+LinkedIn also connects you with people outside traditional academic networks, including learning technologists, educational developers, and trainers in professional contexts who are often working on the same problems you are.

 To be clear, Twitter was also good for this.
-The educational community on academic Twitter was vibrant and supportive but Dan’s original book did not explicitly have teaching as a focus, so this book addresses that gap.
+The educational community on academic Twitter was active and supportive but Dan’s original book did not explicitly focus on teaching, so this one does.

 2.6 For Sharing Open Educational Resources

-If you create open educational resources, LinkedIn offers a distribution channel.
-OER repositories are essential for hosting and discoverability, but they are largely passive.
+If you create open educational resources, LinkedIn offers a way to get them in front of people.
+OER repositories are important for hosting and findability, but they are largely passive.
 LinkedIn lets you actively push resources to people who might use them, explain the context, and invite feedback.

 There is more on this in Chapter 4.